rayon-rs/rfcs/template.md

 # Guide-level explanation

-How does this affect public Rayon APIs?
-If this is purely an implementation detail, it's ok to note that it doesn't affect Rayon users very much.
+How does this affect public SoloKeys products?
+If this is purely an implementation detail, it's ok to note that it doesn't affect SoloKeys users very much.

 # Implementation notes

 Describe at a high-level details of the implementation.
-This doesn't have to be super detailed; e.g., if we are adding a new `ParallelIterator` API, it it probably fine to leave some of this up to the Rayon PR.
-It is also fine to open a PR on the Rayon repository and link it to this RFC (and vice versa).
+This doesn't have to be super detailed; e.g., if we are adding new cryptographic functionality, it it probably fine to leave some of this up to the PR.
+It is also fine to open a PR on any SoloKeys repository and link it to this RFC (and vice versa).

 # Rationale and alternatives